-The Mistra Carbon Exit research programme is identifying and analyzing the technical, economic and political opportunities and challenges for Sweden to reach the target of net zero greenhouse gas emissions by 2045.
+Mistra Carbon Exit is a research programme that identifies and analyzes the technical, economic and political opportunities and challenges for Sweden to reach the target of net zero greenhouse gas emissions by 2045.
 We will identify pathways and policies for how Sweden and Swedish companies can become frontrunners in transforming society and industries, providing low carbon products and services while at the same time addressing market risks.
 This will make Sweden an important international example for other countries to follow.

 Our starting point

 The Paris agreement and Sweden’s climate target net zero emissions 2045